mozvat/dotNetPDCX/README.md

-A DataCap's dsiPDCX wrapper written in C#
+A C# wrapper for DataCap's dsiPDCX
 =========================================

 DataCap provides many easy to integrate products to help build your Point of Sale System.